 This is linked to a bigger lifestyle change I’m making, which is to track all my time inputs in general.
 I’ll write about that more at another time.

 From a health perspective, without knowing the number for sure, I committed to a good gym routine.
 I’ve felt as strong as I have, without feeling like the gym took all of my time.
 Toward the end of the year, I started meditating again (which I have done on and off since January 2015).

 A key part of the year was being very busy with work focused on Deliveroo.
 My second year with the company involved more responsibility and I felt myself unable to work much outside of work.
 From a work and personal perspective, I tried to slow down toward the back of 2016.
-I launched Learning By Doing to mark the new year, but was unable to keep up to it.
+I launched Learning By Doing (since dropped) to mark the new year, but was unable to keep up to it.
 I managed to write 11 posts on by blog (*up 7 from last year), picking up toward the end of the year, but ultimately way less than I’d like.